Loading...

 Portion Control

-Add a generous serving of non-starchy vegetables like spinach, broccoli, or bell peppers to your meal.
-These vegetables can slow down the absorption of glucose.
+Add a generous serving of non-starchy vegetables to your meal, such as spinach, broccoli, or cauliflower.
+These foods help to slow down the absorption of carbohydrates.

-Pair your meal with a lean protein source such as grilled chicken, tofu, or beans to help stabilize blood sugar levels.
+Include a source of lean protein with your meal, such as grilled chicken, tofu, or lentils, to slow the digestion process and help stabilize blood sugar.

 Add Healthy Fats